edgedb/edgedb/docs/edgeql/sdl/links.rst

 Examples
 --------

-Declare an *abstract* link "friends" with a helpful title:
+Declare an *abstract* link "friends_base" with a helpful title:

 .. code-block:: sdl

-    abstract link friends {
+    abstract link friends_base {
         # declare a specific title for the link
         attribute title := 'Close contacts';
     }